smash.Model.optimize#

 Note

 If not given, all descriptors will be used for each parameter.
-This option is only be used when mapping is 'multi-linear' or 'multi-polynomial'.
+This option is only be used when mapping is 'multi-linear' or 'multi-power'.
 In case of 'ann', all descriptors will be used.

 netNet or None, default None

-The neural network used to learn the descriptors-to-parameters mapping.
+The regionalization neural network used to learn the descriptors-to-parameters mapping.

 Note